 While a broad choice is generally worthwhile, it does not ease the decision-making process.
 So if you do you want to order a 3D printer from Amazon, which is the right one?

-Luckily, the editorial team at All3DP tests 3D printers day in and day out, and use that insight to release a buyer’s guide – updated quarterly – for the best 3D printers, highlighting our top picks across more than a dozen categories.
+Luckily, the editorial team at All3DP tests 3D printers day in and day out, and use that insight to release a quarterly updated buyer’s guide for the best 3D printers; highlighting our top picks across 17 categories.

 We have selected the ones available at Amazon from our best picks and listed them for you.